-Venezuela's Leopoldo Lopez released from prison
+Venezuelan opposition leader Leopoldo Lopez released from prison

 "By the power of Supreme Court Judge Maikel Moreno, the criminal court of the Supreme Court Justice grants house arrest to Leopoldo Lopez due to health problems," the court tweeted.

-One of Lopez's relatives confirmed that he has been granted house arrest.
+A relative of Lopez's confirmed the news of the house arrest.
 Details about his physical condition weren't immediately available.

 The South American country is in the throes of an economic crisis that has spurred mass protests calling for a change of government, especially over the past few months.

-Lopez's release follows several tumultuous days for the nation, including a physical attack by regime supporters on opposition lawmakers in the National Assembly on the nation's Independence Day on Wednesday.
+Lopez's release follows several tumultuous days, including a physical attack by regime supporters on opposition lawmakers in the National Assembly on the nation's Independence Day on Wednesday.

 Supporters rejoice